silentgameplays/Nocturne-Fix-Windows-10/README.md

 5. Set resolution to 640x480 (dont worry it is set to FHD in the Fix)

 6. Run the game for the first time and configure keyboard settings (faster than waiting before running)
+7. (Optional) Intro requires old indeo codec to play,but they dont display using the fix if you have VLC player use it to play the intro,location C:\Games\Terminal Reality\Nocturne\video
 Enjoy the classic!